-5 From
+7 From

-Fill in the email address that you would like the email to be sent from.
-By default, your contact information will be input, but you can change this as needed.
+Fill in the name and email address from which the email should be sent.
+By default, your contact information will be used, but you can change this as needed.

-6 Reply to Email
+8 Reply to Address

 You might want replies to go to a different address than the one you're sending from.
-For example, when you send emails from the organization's leader, you may want the replies to go to an administrative assistant.
+For instance, when you send emails from the organization's leader, you may want the replies to go to an administrative assistant.